Adoption Basics

 Here is our recommended shopping list for new adopters:

 - Enrichment toys like Kongs and lick mats.
 Freeze peanut butter or wet food on these items for an engaging and soothing treat.
+We recommend Soda Pup lick mats as they are extremely durable.
+Kongs also have been very reliable.

 & last, but not least,